-Cambridge sub-regional Housing Board (CRHB) works with partners to deliver new homes to support economic success, in cohesive communities.
+The Housing Board works with partners to deliver new homes to support economic success, in cohesive communities.

-- The Cambridge housing sub-region is an area of economic success.
+- We live and work in an area of great economic success.

-- The area has a continued record of housing delivery, even during the recession homes continued to be delivered as set out in County-wide annual monitoring reports.
+- There are high levels of new housing delivery; even during the recession homes continued to be delivered as set out in County-wide annual monitoring reports.
 Although this delivery tells a positive story, there are consequences when housing pressure in an area leads to problems with access and affordability, in urban, market town and rural communities.

 - Being a large area, naturally the picture varies.
-Some parts of the area feel other kinds of pressure, where land values are lower and new development is harder to get off the ground.
+In some places other kinds of pressure are felt, where land values are lower and new development is harder to get off the ground.
 That’s why we create a strategic housing market assessment and regular housing market bulletins to track changes in our market and compare local areas to the regional and national picture.

-- The Housing Board supports creating mixed and cohesive communities across the housing sub-region while respecting our environmental assets.
-CRHB also responds to the diverse needs of local communities including migrant workers, Gypsies and Travellers and other hard-to-reach groups.
+- The Housing Board supports creating mixed and cohesive communities across our area, while respecting our environmental assets; it also responds to the diverse needs of local communities including migrant workers, Gypsies and Travellers and other hard-to-reach groups.

-- In 2016 a new joint strategic needs assessment has been produced about new housing developments and the build environment.
+- In 2016 a new joint strategic needs assessment was produced about new housing developments and the build environment.